50+ Gorgeous Ideas for a Dark Feminine Bedroom

 Try dark floral wallpaper, a quilt-covered bed, and a wooden trunk at the foot.
 Add candlesticks, vintage books, and moody artwork to complete the vibe.

 Use warm lighting (like a table lamp with a fabric shade) to keep things soft.
-This version of cottagecore feels more grounded and a little more grown up.
+This version of cottagecore feels more grounded and works surprisingly well for a spring-inspired bedroom.

 Style it sleek with a dark modern layout